Maria Tallchief: Early career

 Within her first two months at Ballet Russe de Monte Carlo, Tallchief had appeared in seven different ballets as part of the corps de ballet.
 While in New York, she took classes at the School of American Ballet, but on tour there were no official classes.
 Instead, Tallchief studied the efforts of her more experienced colleagues.
-In particular, she admired Alexandra Danilova who was known for her work ethic and professionalism.
+In particular, she admired Alexandra Danilova, who was known for her work ethic and professionalism.
 Tallchief practiced whenever she could, earning a reputation as a hard worker.
 "I was always doing a barre," she wrote, "always giving it my all in rehearsals."

 Krassovska feuded with management regularly, raising the possibility of a sudden promotion for Tallchief.
-She nearly quit the company late in 1942 and Tallchief was told she would go on in her place.
+Krassovska nearly quit the company late in 1942, and Tallchief was told she would go on in her place.
 Krassovska was persuaded to return, but the incident made it clear to Tallchief she needed to be ready to perform Krassovska's technically difficult role on short notice – something for which she was not yet ready.
 In the spring of 1943, Krassovska argued with Denham and left the company.
 "Unprepared, I was numb with terror," Tallchief recalled.
 When the company returned to New York, Tallchief received positive reviews.
 The New York Times dance critic John Martin wrote, "Tallchief gave a stunning account of herself in Nijinkska's Chopin Concerto ...
 She has an easy brilliance that smacks of authority rather than bravura," and predicted she would be a big star in the near future.
-Glory, however, was short lived as Tallchief returned to the corps when the staging of Chopin Concerto was complete.
+Glory, however, was short-lived as Tallchief returned to the corps when the staging of Chopin Concerto was complete.

 Back on tour, Tallchief saw her parents in Los Angeles.
-Seeing Tallchief's frail appearance – she had lost a lot of weight from a combination of poor nutrition and stress – and her minor role in The Snow Maiden, her mother attempted to persuade Tallchief to quit ballet and return to piano.
-Ruth Tallchief changed her mind when Lichine showed her Martin's column and explained that he was America's top dance critic.
+Seeing Tallchief's frail appearance – she had lost a lot of weight from a combination of poor nutrition and stress – and her minor role in The Snow Maiden, her mother, Ruth, attempted to persuade Tallchief to quit ballet and return to piano.
+Ruth changed her mind when Lichine showed her Martin's column and explained that he was America's top dance critic.
 Tallchief's second year with Ballet Russe brought bigger roles.
 She was a soloist in Le Beau Danube and got the lead in Ancient Russia, another Nijinska ballet.